The wrong lesson everyone learns from a failed goal

 You pursue the goal faithfully but feel increasingly drained rather than energized.
 Or you achieve the goal and feel nothing.
 The promotion arrives and you realize you never wanted it – you wanted what you thought it represented.

 This is the most insidious failure mode.
 The goal itself is wrong.
 It was borrowed from someone else’s expectations, from social pressure, or from an outdated version of yourself.
-Sheldon and Kasser’s research shows that pursuing goals misaligned with personal values reduces well-being even when those goals are achieved [6], a pattern we call wrong goal syndrome – when the planning, measurement, and motivation systems all work correctly but they’re pointed at the wrong target.
+Sheldon and Kasser’s research shows that pursuing goals misaligned with intrinsic values fails to enhance well-being even when those goals are achieved [6], a pattern we call wrong goal syndrome – when the planning, measurement, and motivation systems all work correctly but they’re pointed at the wrong target.

 The fix: Before investing in a goal, run it through a values alignment check.
 Ask: “Would I still want this if nobody knew I achieved it?”
 If the answer is no, you may be pursuing a goal that needs restructuring from the ground up.
+A concrete pattern: a goal stated as “get promoted to director by Q4” might, after the values check, reveal itself as “lead a project I care about and have the authority to make real decisions.”
+The second formulation is achievable without the title and energizing throughout the process, not just at the finish line.
+That is the realigned version worth pursuing.
 Understanding the difference between intrinsic and extrinsic motivation in goals can save you months of misaligned effort.

 Diagnostic summary: the four failure modes at a glance